keithjgrant/Taming-CSS/Crawling/chapter1.md

 This is a **declaration**.
 It is made up of two parts: a **property** ("color") and a **value** ("black").
 A colon goes between the property and the value, and a semi-colon ends the declaration.
 Declarations are used to specify all sorts of styles.
 This declaration, for example, sets the text color to black.

 There are hundreds of various properties.
 They can specify everything from adding drop shadows to setting fonts to determining the position of an element on the page.
 Don't let that overwhelm you, though, as you can get very far with just a small number of them, most of which are rather self-explanatory.
-We will cover many of the most common ones in the next few chapters.
+We will come across many of the most common ones in the next few chapters.

 A declaration by itself isn't very useful.
 We've set the text color to black, but what text color are we talking about?
 To make it valid, need to specify which part of the document this style is intended for: